matejsemancik/tempo-timer/README.md

 ## Getting started

 1. Create a Jira API token → [Generate here](https://id.atlassian.com/manage-profile/security/api-tokens)
-2. Create a Tempo API token → Follow [these steps](https://apidocs.tempo.io/#section/Authentication) (Using the REST API as an individual user)
+2. Create a Tempo API token → Follow [these steps](https://apidocs.tempo.io/#section/Authentication) (Using the REST API as an individual user).
+Token must have permissions to access Worklogs.
 3. Log in: Open the app -> Settings and enter your Jira cloud instance name, Jira account email, and both tokens.

 That’s it!